reefer42/Xkaliber-repo/README.md

 (run xdocker option before installing other software) EVEN IF YOU HAVE DOCKER ALREADY AS THIS OPTION CONTAINS THE XKALIBER SYSTEM SETUP DEPS AND ASSETS ASWELL

+AND MAKE SURE TO REBOOT AFTER RUNNING XDOCKER

 (run aisetup for ollama and openwebui before trying to install ai models)

   * **Isolated Steam & SteamVR Environment:** Enjoy a seamless gaming experience without conflicts.
 Our contained Steam environment ensures that all changes remain separate from your host system.
 This includes **SteamVR support** via ALVR.